Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 Once you have landed in Lukla, the usual trekking trail to Everest Base Camp will commence; however, accommodations will be in the region’s superior hotels.
 Peregrine Treks & Expedition Pvt.
 Ltd. would like to assure the clients that with this luxury Everest Base Camp Trek package, you would get excellent premier accommodation in the region.

 Typically, hotels up to Deboche offer hot water facilities for showers.
-However, we do not recommend taking showers after reaching Namche.
+However, we do not recommend taking showers upon arrival in Namche.
 Please bring wet wipes to clean your body instead.

 Meals during the luxury Everest Base Camp Trek